czczup/InternVL-doc/docs/en/internvl1.5/evaluation.md

-# Evaluation of InternVL-Chat-V1-5
+# Evaluation of InternVL 1.5 Series

-To evaluate the performance of the InternVL-Chat-V1-5 model across various tasks, follow the instructions for each specific dataset.
+To evaluate the performance of the InternVL 1.5 series across various tasks, follow the instructions for each specific dataset.
 Ensure that the appropriate number of GPUs is allocated as specified.
+The following tests will primarily use `InternVL-Chat-V1-5` as an example.

 > 1⃣️ We simultaneously use InternVL and VLMEvalKit repositories for model evaluation.
 Specifically, the results reported for DocVQA, ChartQA, InfoVQA, TextVQA, MME, AI2D, MMBench, CCBench, MMVet, and SEED-Image were tested using the InternVL repository.
 OCRBench, RealWorldQA, HallBench, and MathVista were evaluated using the VLMEvalKit.